 Conclusion on Anlong Veng

 If you read Wikitravel or the Lonely Planet you’d assume this place is a hell hole and everyone that visits is evil.
-This is a really interesting place, the scenery is stunning and it offers a much rawer experience than just going to S-21 or a killing fields tour.
+These kinds of people though tend to look down on Dark Tourism and Dark Tourists in general In actual fact is a really interesting place, the scenery is stunning and it offers a much rawer experience than just going to S-21 or a killing fields tour.

 Street Food Guy likes Along Veng!